 - Omega 3 fatty acids

-Chia seeds might help you loose a weight, because all carbs in them are fiber and they contain high quality protein.
-And the best of all, it’s so simple to prepare.
-You can add them to your smoothies, porridge, into baking goods or add it to your any daily meal preparations.
+Chia seeds might help you lose a weight, because of all carbs in them are fiber.
+They also contain high quality protein and the best of all, it’s so simple to prepare!

 Chia seeds can be eaten raw or prepared in a number of dishes.
 You can sprinkle them ground or whole Chia seeds on cereals, over rice, yogurt or vegetables.
 Chia seeds are very absorbent and develop a gelatinous texture when soaked in water or milk, that is why I am making these delicious chia puddings.